dedica/Online-Class-Loops/README.md

 | 5 |
 +---+
 The array from task 3 is turned into associative array.
-The courses are broken down based on the type (salad, main course, dessert, ...) and country of origin (Italy, Spain, India, ...)
+The meal courses are broken down based on the type (salad, main course, dessert, ...) and country of origin (Italy, Spain, India, ...)
 <strong>
 $food_assoc = [